richyen/terradatum-jdbc/README.md

 Why another data access abstraction?

-This project was born of the question: how can I run an application targeting both PPAS and Oracle?
+This project was born of the question: how can I run an application targeting both Postgres Plus Advanced Server (PPAS) and Oracle?

 Given an object `TABLE` type composed of the following:
 ```sql